ccallawa/alyvix_doc/test_case_data_format.rst

-   When arguments are passed to Alyvix Robot in the :ref:`command line interface <alyvix_robot_cli_launch>`, a new map structure will be added under the name ":bolditalic:`cli`", and :ref:`containing the arguments as keys <alyvix_designer_options_strings_map_cli>`.
-Because of this, the ":bolditalic:`cli`" map name is reserved.
+   When arguments are passed to Alyvix Robot in the :ref:`command line interface <alyvix_robot_cli_launch>`, a new map structure will be added under the name :bolditalic:`cli`, and :ref:`containing the arguments as keys <alyvix_designer_options_strings_map_cli>`.
+Because of this, the map name :bolditalic:`cli` is reserved.

 .. rst-class:: bignums
-   :class: backdarkbeige nobignum
+   :class: darkbackground nobignum

 #. .. rubric:: *Objects*